MungaiVic/class-register/README.md

 ## Key things to note

 - At present, the app only works in memory.
 This means that all data created will NOT persist when the app is stopped or interupted.
-- As the project evolves, a database will be used to persist this data.
-A shell script might also be provided to aid in setting up the database(MySQL).
+- The app is slowly being migrated to using MySQL database for persistence of data.
+One can:
+    1. Find a student by ID
+    2. Check if a class exists
+    3. Create a class.
+- Other features will be ported to storing data in a DB over time.

 ## App functionality